The Blurb

 Tropical Marine Ecology,Marine Restoration and Conservation Blue-carbon Institue of Marine Sciences, University of Portsmouth

-Would you like to show the full 40 minute documentary in your community?
+Would you like to screen the film or host a discussion in your community?

 We’ve been sharing the film with communities facing geo-engineering experiments and other environmental challenges.
 It’s a useful way of introducing the concept of geo-engineering and suggesting ways in which people can challenge the growing momentum behind climate techno fixes.
 The film is also an uplifting account of the power of ordinary people.
-We can facilitate on-line screenings and in-person screenings depending on where you are.
-We are often able to take part in a discussion afterwards too.
-Get in touch with us at keepourseachemcialfree@gmail.com
+Please get in touch if you would like us to contribute to a screening in your community, or if you would like a presentation about our experiences.
+Message us at keepourseachemcialfree@gmail.com

 World Premiere – Royal Cinema, St.Ives, Cornwall